 - Sudden eye discharge or redness in one or both eyes occurs when the eye is infected.

-Hearts at Home In-Home Care, providing the high quality senior care Overland Park, KS families rely on, is always readily available to assist older adults in maintaining optimum eye health.
-We can provide transportation to medical appointments, procedures, and checkups, observe any changes in eye health so that they’re addressed right away, reduce fall risks in the home for those with vision problems, and so much more.
+Hearts at Home In-Home Care, expert providers of high-quality home care in Shawnee and nearby areas, is always readily available to assist older adults in maintaining optimum eye health.
+We can provide transportation to medical appointments, procedures, and checkups, observe any changes in eye health so that they’re addressed right away, reduce fall risks in the home for those with senior vision problems, and so much more.
+Contact us today if you’re looking for professional home care in Shawnee or the surrounding areas.